WireGuard is an experimental VPN protocol that is generating a fair amount of excitement in the VPN world.

-WireGuard therefore has great potential, but it is still very much at the experimental and developmental stage.
+WireGuard, therefore, has great potential, but it is still very much at the experimental and developmental stages.
 It has not yet been properly audited for security issues, and the lack of a secure key sharing system across servers prevents widespread commercial roll-out at this time.

 This last issue could be resolved by using a more traditional public-key cryptosystem such RSA to distribute keys.
 But doing so would add complexity, and thus remove many of the advantages of using WireGuard in the first place.

 WireGuard is therefore very much a work in progress.
 It is nevertheless very interesting that some providers are beginning to experiment with the new protocol.
 And with special thanks to NordVPN, we are very excited to have the opportunity for a hands-on look at it.